Pleased to Meet'ya

 Hang around our studio long enough, and you might find Something You Said posted here, too.

-- If the Long Island Medium was here she would be freaking out.
+- If the Long Island Medium was here she'd freak out.

 - Don't come at me with your popcorn problems.